 If the cog-wheel train, or perhaps a bigger day out in Rio, is your preference, here are some of our top choices for the experience.

 The hike to the top of the monument should take about one and a half hours at a moderate pace.
 Although fairly easy at the beginning, it can get very steep at times.
 The entire route is about four kilometres and it is breathtakingly beautiful.
+We found the route in a local backpacking magazine.

 Neither of us had ever been in an Amazonian jungle before so we were overwhelmed by the enchanting environment.
 The hike was made a lot easier due to regular breaks glancing up through the dark green trees and peeking at the view through the vegetation.